Friday, 29 April 2011

 Thursday, 21 April 2011

-By the time I got back from the truck with my camera they'd melted to untraceable rustlings, but as I searched, this groggy girl fell from a cedar and onto the trail at my feet.
+By the time I got back from the truck with my camera they'd melted to untraceable rustlings, but as I searched, the groggy girl in the photo fell from a cedar onto the trail at my feet.

 Meet Pseudacris regilla, the Pacific tree frog.
-At an inch and change, this one is about as big as they get.
+At an inch and change, this is a big one.
 In this instance she was cedar green, but her race possess the ability to shift shades, and even whole colours, so she may be avocado or vibrant beryl or even tan or grey by now.
 But her signature mask, somewhat hard to see in this light, will remain black.

-Also slightly discernible are her "garden gloves," the adhesive toe pads that allow her to climb and cling just about anywhere.
-I've found her ilk under my tent fly on summer mornings; stuck to my window at midnight, gobbing insects drawn to the light; and tucked almond-shaped between the sod and the foundation of my grade school.
+Also slightly discernible are her "garden gloves", the adhesive toe pads that allow her to climb and cling just about anywhere.
+I've found her ilk under my tent fly on summer mornings; stuck to my glass door at midnight, gobbing insects drawn to the light; and tucked almond-shaped between the sod and foundation of the primary school I attended.
 Inveterate hobos, Pacific tree frogs have been collared as far afield as Guam, having stowed away in shipments of Christmas trees.

-So I was glad this one lived to sing again.
+So I was glad this one lived to sing another day.

 Sunday, 17 April 2011